-*These ingredients can be replaced with 2 tsp of our Svastha Golden Milk blend.
+*These ingredients can be replaced with 2 teaspoons of our Svastha Golden Milk blend.

-3. Keeping the pan on a simmer, add in the turmeric, cinnamon, cardamom, ashwagandha, ginger, raisins and coconut.
-Stirring frequently, cook here for an additional 5 minutes or until the buckwheat obtains the desired texture (generally this is a medium to soft texture).
+3. Stir in almond milk, turmeric, cinnamon, ashwagandha (if used), cardamom, ginger, raisins, coconut, and ghee.
+Stirring frequently, cook here covered for an additional 2 to 3 minutes or until the buckwheat obtains the desired softness.

-6. Enjoy this dish as an energizing breakfast.
-It is great for all dosha types (see variation options below!) and any season!
+5. Enjoy this dish regularly as a light and energizing breakfast.
+It is balancing for all dosha types and can be eaten all year round.